prominenceai/deepstream-services-library/docs/overview.md

  ```

 ## Pipeline Components
-There are seven catagories of Components that can be added to a Pipeline, automatically assembled in the order shown below.
-Many of the catagories support multiple types and in the cases of Sources, Secondary Inference Engines, and Sinks, multiple types can be added to a single Pipelne.
+There are seven categories of Components that can be added to a Pipeline, automatically assembled in the order shown below.
+Many of the categories support multiple types and in the cases of Sources, Secondary Inference Engines, and Sinks, multiple types can be added to a single Pipeline.

 ![DSL Components](/Images/dsl-components.png)